zgxSystems/foxPEP/Dev Ideas.md

-Available gfx.canvas.azure.backends;

-Windows XP+: d3d(?)
-(Direct3D), macOS: cg (Quartz), HwAc Fallback: skia (Skia), SfRn Fallback 2: cairo (Cairo)

-Available gfx.content.azure.backends;

-Windows Vista+: direct2d1.1 (Direct2D), macOS: cg (Quartz), HwAc Fallback: skia (Skia), SfRn Fallback 2: cairo (Cairo)
+gfx.canvas.azure.backends / gfx.content.azure.backends:

 D2/3d = skia > cg > cairo

 More:

-javascript.options.shared_memory;true - Leverages second thread to share memory allocated for JS with; disabled in 2018 due to Spectre, and currently in process of being re-enabled, so leave alone
+javascript.options.shared_memory;true - Leverages second thread to share memory allocated for JS with; disabled in 2018 due to Spectre, and currently in process of being re-enabled by Mozilla, so leave alone

 Future: